kushanon/Deep-Research-Agents/README.md

 ## 🏗️ Architecture

-Deep Research Agent is a next-generation MultiAgent system centered on **Microsoft Semantic Kernel** and **MagenticOrchestration**.
+Deep Research Agents is a next-generation MultiAgent system centered on **Microsoft Semantic Kernel** and **MagenticOrchestration**.
 It fully automates internal document search, analysis, and report generation specialized for enterprise R&D.

 ### 🎭 System Overview Diagram